Attachment theory: Monotropy

 Reflecting his own experience and his observations of English families, Bowlby believed the one-to-oneness of the child's first strong relationship was a human universal, using the term "monotropy" to describe it.
 Attachments form most obviously if the infant lives in social conditions which mean he or she has only one caregiver, with, perhaps, some occasional care from a small number of other people.
-Around the world, from the start of life onwards, most children have many more than one important figure in their lives with whom they may smile, cry, cling and play, or to whom (in Bowlby's language) they may 'direct attachment behaviour'.
+Around the world, from the start of life onwards, most children have many more than one important figure in their lives with whom they may smile, cry, cling, and play, or to whom (in Bowlby's language) they may "direct attachment behaviour".
 As within hunter-gatherer tribes, babies born into extended families are often raised cooperatively—a possibility Bowlby apparently did not consider.
 So, researchers and theorists have abandoned the concept of monotropy insofar as it may be taken to mean the relationship with the special figure differs qualitatively from that of other figures.
 Instead, current attachment theorists postulate very young children develop hierarchies of relationship.

 From observable behaviour to internal cognitions

 As empirical research has eroded direct observational support—both for the universal existence of attachment behaviours and for stranger fear and separation anxiety—in human infants, the theory has come to emphasize the importance of early experiences with caregivers as giving rise to an internal system of thoughts, memories, beliefs, expectations, emotions, and behaviours about the self and others.
 This system, called by attachment advocates the "internal working model of social relationships", is hypothesized to continue to develop with time and experience.

 While these internal working models still lack any agreed definition, attachment theory now holds that they regulate, interpret, and predict attachment-related behaviour in the self and in the attachment figure.
 Supposing they develop in line with environmental and developmental changes, they would then incorporate the capacity to reflect and communicate about past and future attachment relationships.
-As such, they would enable the growing child to handle new types of social interactions; knowing, for example, an infant should be treated differently from an older child, or that interactions with teachers and parents share characteristics.
+As such, they would enable the growing child to handle new types of social interactions; knowing, for example, that an infant should be treated differently from an older child, or that interactions with teachers and parents share characteristics.
 Internal working models are hypothesized to continue to develop through adulthood, helping cope with friendships, marriage, and parenthood, all of which involve different behaviours and feelings.
-For example, one article has found that athletes' who have strong relationships with their coaches thrive more than those who do not, especially if their needs are met.
+For example, one article has found that athletes who have strong relationships with their coaches thrive more than those who do not, especially if their needs are met.
 Some see this finding as a confirmation of attachment theory and the importance of internal working models.